TriLoi/Chat-PGP-P2P/README.md

 The client and server have many roles.

 ### 2.A.
 Who's there (UDP mode)
-First of them is to find contacts arround.
+First of them is to find neighbours arround.
 For that, there are two ways:
  - the core process send an UDP broadcast request to be seen by other contacts and wait for responses;
  - when the core process receive an UDP request from other contacts.